poolifier/poolifier/README.md

   Default: { medRunTime: false }

 - `enableEvents` (optional) - Events emission enablement in this pool.
 Default: true
-- `enableTasksQueue` (optional, experimental) - Tasks queue per worker enablement in this pool.
+- `enableTasksQueue` (optional) - Tasks queue per worker enablement in this pool.
 Default: false

-- `tasksQueueOptions` (optional, experimental) - The worker tasks queue options object to use in this pool.
+- `tasksQueueOptions` (optional) - The worker tasks queue options object to use in this pool.
   Properties:

   - `concurrency` (optional) - The maximum number of tasks that can be executed concurrently on a worker.